kalkuteminal/Animation-DNA/06-Tutorials.md

 - you find a way to perform a particular command to a concrete object
 - you find a way to obey command to work with input list of necessary objects in all possible cases

+#### Developing with google
+Probably, all basic task you need to solve somebody already did.
+Now days you can start to write your code just by asking google a proper questions.
+Sure, you have be familiar with python syntax and basic Maya commands and writing first block of working code may take days but the more you will practice the faster you will code.

 ##### Vocabulary of artistic developer
 **OBJECT** — anything you need to deal with in your code (Maya scene, light, shape attribute etc).
 **LIST** — set of objects.